First National Bank of Omaha

-First National Bank Omaha d/b/a FNBO is a bank headquartered in Omaha, Nebraska.
+First National Bank Omaha (FNBO) is a bank headquartered in Omaha, Nebraska, United States.
 It is a subsidiary of First National of Nebraska, Inc., a bank holding company primarily owned by the Lauritzen family.
-It is on the list of largest banks in the United States and is the oldest national bank headquartered west of the Missouri River.
+One of the largest banks in the United States, it is the oldest national bank headquartered west of the Missouri River.

 The bank provides corporate banking, investment banking, retail banking, wealth management and consumer lending services and operates 120 branches in 8 states in the Midwestern United States.
 It also operates FNBO Direct, a direct bank.
 The bank is one of the largest issuers of credit cards, issuing cards under affinity programs with Amtrak, Major League Lacrosse, World of Warcraft, and Scheels All Sports.

 History

 Two immigrant brothers from Ohio, Herman Kountze and Augustus Kountze, founded the bank as Kountze Brothers Bank in 1857.
 It traded primarily in gold dust and bison hides.
 The bank received national charter #209 in 1863 and began doing business as First National Bank of Omaha.
 It brought in additional investors, including Edward Creighton, who served as president.

 In 1953, under the leadership of John Lauritzen, First National Bank became the first bank in the region and the fifth in the nation to issue credit cards.

 In 1968, due to an investment in real estate not permitted under a straight banking charter, the bank reorganized as a subsidiary of the bank holding company, First National of Nebraska, Inc.

 In 1971, employees started moving into the 22-story First National Center.
 Attached to a 420-room hotel and a 550-stall parking garage, it became one of the most modern buildings in the region, providing economic development in downtown Omaha.

 In 1987, Bruce Lauritzen was named president of the bank.